andrew-icf/angularStuff/Unit-1/06-intro-to-controllers.md

 Back in our view, we need to specify which module our `ng-app` should use.
 Update the `<html>` element to `<html ng-app="firstApp">`.

 **Question: What are Angular modules?
 Why should we use them?**
+Answer:A container for different parts of your app.
+The main method that instantiates and wires together the different parts of the application.

 We're declaring a new controller named "MyFirstController".
 The first argument to `.controller()` is just the name of the new controller, and the second argument is a function that defines the functionality of the controller.
 Inside of "MyFirstController", we're adding a `name` property to the `$scope` with the value "Severus Snape".